AllanConstanza/WhereTo/README.md

 ## Installation
 - Clone the repository
-- Open WhereTo.Xcodeproj and add your GoggleService-info.plist to the project
+- Open WhereTo.Xcodeproj and add your GoogleService-info.plist to the project
 - Add your API keys inside AppConfig.swift
-- run the app on IOS simulator
+- run the app on ios simulator

 ## Notes
 - Profile picture upload requires Firebase Storage enabled